wavemaker/docs/learn/app-development/widgets/datalive/form/dynamic-form.md

 ### Provides Business Users more configuration/customization capabilities

 Business Users can Control the Fields to Display.
-Dynamic forms are metadata-driven, which allows business users to configure the fields to be displayed, including in what order, and how to be displayed, in real-time.
-These forms are created with a simple UI that takes form fields as inputs from business users.
+Dynamic Forms are metadata-driven, which allows business users to configure the fields to be displayed, including in what order, and how to be displayed, in real-time.
+These Forms are created with a simple UI that takes Form fields as inputs from business users.

-### Update forms without frequent deployments
+### Update Forms without frequent deployments

-Dynamic form are constructed over metadata, where they provide necessary details about the data such as name, type, widget type, validation rules which helps in avoiding repeated deployments to add new field details as it is done in static forms.
+Dynamic Form are constructed over metadata, where they provide necessary details about the data such as name, type, widget type, validation rules which helps in avoiding repeated deployments to add new field details as it is done in Static Forms.
 Fields can be added in real-time by business user as per the requirement, as the metadata already contains the field details.

 ## How to configure Dynamic Form

-You can either create or import a service where service is the API created against the metadata database.
+You can create or import a service where service is metadata.
+For example, WaveMaker accepts metadata in the following format.

-:::important
-WaveMaker accepts metadata in the following format:

-Example:
 ```markup
 [{
 “name”: “” //name of the field